 Cochrane Interactive Learning is aimed primarily for authors of systematic reviews following Cochrane methodology.
 It is useful for both introductory-level learners and more experienced learners who want to refresh and update their knowledge.

 Various knowledge users may find Cochrane Interactive Learning helpful to gain a more in-depth understanding of the process of conducting a systematic review.
 Trainers may use it for blended learning, combining the online modules as an introduction to more advanced learning in a face-to-face setting.
+Find out more about how people are using Cochrane Interactive Learning.

 Cochrane Interactive Learning was developed by Cochrane Learning and Support Department, in close collaboration with experts from Cochrane Methods Groups and e-learning partners.
 A full list of authors and contributors is available in the acknowledgements of each module page.